| || |

 Welcome to the board!
 I'm sorry you're going through all this!
 I think we can help you here.

 Yes, people can and do taper off tramadol successfully.
 Some people can't do it, but it's MUCH BETTER if you can taper.
 In fact, going cold turkey can be very dangerous because of the risk of seizures from tramadol.
-It's not the benign little drug that the doctor told you it was.
-So here is a link to a taper schedule:

 You will definitely have far fewer symptoms if you taper off gradually than if you go cold turkey.